profitviews/crypto-stock/README.md

     return share_price * total_shares_outstanding / total_btc_held
 ```

-Full source code for this arbitrage strategy can be found in our [public GitHub repository](https://github.com/profitviews/crypto-stock).

 ## Executing the Arbitrage

 ProfitView's powerful signaling framework allows the strategy to send signals directly to the trading Bot when price deviations exceed a certain statistical threshold (e.g., 1 standard deviation from the mean).
 Here’s a simplified view: